The Alvin Show: Episodes (1961–1962)

 26 episodes each were produced for the Alvin and the Chipmunks and Clyde Crashcup segments, along with 52 musical segments.

 General Foods was the show's main sponsor; as such, Dave Seville and The Chipmunks appeared in several humorous half-minute commercials for Jell-O and Post Cereals.

 Home media

-Other than the two VHS releases from Buena Vista Home Video, both of which featured 11 songs from The Alvin Show, up until recently, the show has never been released on DVD.
+In 1993-94, Buena Vista Home Video released the home video series Alvin and the Chipmunks Sing Alongs, featuring musical segments from The Alvin Show.
+Both videos in this series have never been released to DVD.

 However, on September 8, 2009, Paramount Home Entertainment released the first episode of the show, along with two "modern" specials.
-A future "Complete Series" DVD set of the series has not been planned.
 In 2014, "The Brave Chipmunks" musical sequence was released as a bonus feature on The Chipmunk Adventure Blu-ray and DVD combo pack.
 In 2015, three complete episodes (#01, #04, and #10) were released together as The Alvin Show on Blu-ray and DVD.